 Steps to Building Trust

-The IACP is dedicated to Serving the Leaders of Today, Developing the Leaders of Tomorrow®.
 This list serves as a resource for law enforcement and community stakeholders.
 Each section provides tips to promote communication, partnership, and transparency between law enforcement and the communities they serve.

 - Communicate promptly and frequently during critical incidents.
 Use professional discretion to determine what constitutes law enforcement–sensitive information.
 Allow key community members access to information about the situation at the scene.
 Communicate to frontline officers performance expectations for communicating with the community, particularly how they to interact with citizens in an emotionally charged situation.